yyka/task-tracker/README.md

 # task-tracker
-A simple Task Tracker CLI app, built in Python.
+A simple CLI app to manage your to-do-list, built in Python

 For more info: https://roadmap.sh/projects/task-tracker